sakshmaurya/AI-HIREHUB---AI-Powered-Recruitment-Platform/README.md

-# Job Hunt — MERN Job Portal
+# AI-HireHub — MERN Job Portal

 A full-stack job portal where job seekers can browse and apply for jobs, and recruiters can post jobs and manage applicants.
 It includes **email OTP verification**, **password reset via OTP**, and **AI-powered job recommendations**.